 Training Frequency

 Biological Material and Dry Ice Shipment training is required every two years.
-Biological material and dry ice shipment training may be completed as follows:
+Biological material and dry ice shipment training may be completed by taking the online self-instruction biological material and dry ice shipment training.

 Training records are available, to confirm who has completed the EHS biological material and dry ice shipment training with the past 24 months.